rurbin3/ZKit-Framework/README.md

 ## What can it do

 - It can support you for making a malware for a speciefied target .
-(With User-Payloads)
+(With User-Payloads) In several ways with encrypting your malware and inserting a decode stub for decryption in runtime and some special methods for hidding malware from user in windows and linux

 - Run dos attacks